 Pictures of Moloi’s shattered body were shared widely on social media, depriving her further of dignity and humanity after her death.

 Two men were arrested in connection with Moloi’s murder.
 Their trial was meant to start on Monday, at the Johannesburg High Court.

-However, when Moloi’s family and activists from around Gauteng arrived at the court, they were informed that the trial had been moved to the Palmridge High Court in Tokoza, East of Johannesburg.
+However, when Moloi’s family and activists from around Gauteng arrived at the court, they were informed that the trial had been moved to the Palm Ridge Magistrates Court in Tokoza, East of Johannesburg.